 A hold is placed on a student's account for any amount of tuition, fees, library fines, bookstore charges, financial aid repayment, or any other outstanding balance due Mid-State until such charges have been satisfied.
-This status prevents the student from registering for classes and prevents the release of, and online access to, transcripts/grades and diplomas/degrees.
+Students may also have a hold due to an advising or orientation requirement or due to conduct.
+This status may prevent the student from registering for classes and prevents the release of, and online access to, transcripts/ grades and diplomas/degrees.